sleep-written/json-pipe/README.md

-# json-pipe
+# json-pipe-cli

-`json-pipe` is a simple CLI for reading JSON from stdin, extracting nested keys, and printing the result to stdout.
+`json-pipe-cli` is a simple CLI for reading JSON from stdin, extracting nested keys, and printing the result to stdout.
 It supports robust error handling for empty pipes or unexpected TTY usage.

 ## Features